benjamin-heasly/kilosort3-docker/README.md

 ![Kilosort3 Docker environment includes Docker image layers and host config.](kilosort3-docker.png)

 ## Host config
 Some host configuration is required to support GPU-accelerated Docker containers.
-It should be possible to accomplish equvalent setup on Windows 11 or Linux, and use the same Docker images from there.
+It should be possible to accomplish equvalent setup on Windows 11 or Linux, and to use the same Docker images from there.

 ### Windows 11
 NVIDIA Docker setup for Windows 11 is documented well by both [Canonical](https://ubuntu.com/tutorials/enabling-gpu-acceleration-on-ubuntu-on-wsl2-with-the-nvidia-cuda-platform#3-install-nvidia-cuda-on-ubuntu) and [NVIDIA](https://docs.nvidia.com/cuda/wsl-user-guide/index.html#cuda-support-for-wsl-2).